My grandfather was not a watch person. He wore one watch for years, took it off at night, and left it at that.

 Finding the right watchmaker

 This is the most important decision in the process.
-A good watchmaker treats inherited watches with the respect they deserve.
-A bad one can damage what makes the watch special.
+A good watchmaker treats an inherited watch with care.
+A bad one can damage what makes it special.

 What to look for

 - Independent watchmaker over a mall kiosk.
-Certified watchmakers (AWCI in the US, BHI in the UK) with their own workshops are your best bet.
+Certified watchmakers with their own workshops are usually the safest choice.

-- Experience with your watch’s era.
-A watchmaker who specializes in modern Rolex servicing may not be the right person for a 1950s Longines.
+- Experience with the era.
+Someone who services modern Rolex watches may not be right for a 1950s Longines.

 - Willingness to discuss your goals.
-A good watchmaker will ask what you want to preserve before proposing any work.
+A good watchmaker asks what you want to keep before proposing work.

 - Transparent pricing.
-Get a written estimate before authorizing work.
-A basic service (clean, oil, regulate) for a simple manual-wind watch typically costs $150–$400.
+Get a written estimate first.
+A basic service for a simple manual-wind watch usually costs $150–$400.
 Complications cost more.

 Red flags